nprapps/nprapps.github.com/_posts/2015-02-18-multivariate-testing.markdown

 When we ran the test, we showed half of users the Care Question with two buttons, “Yes” and “No”.
 Clicking Yes brought them to one of the two actions listed above, clicking No revealed a prompt to email us feedback.
 The control group was shown the action we wanted them to take.

-With [a small amount of code](https://github.com/nprapps/lookatthis/blob/master/posts/fugelsang/www/js/app.js#L204-L225) to determine which version of the conclusion slide to serve, we were able to run these tests at about equal intervals.
+We were able to run these tests at about equal intervals with [a small amount of code](https://github.com/nprapps/lookatthis/blob/master/posts/fugelsang/www/js/app.js#L204-L225).

 In this blog post, we will show how we determined our results, run through the results of each test and what conclusions we have drawn from those tests.